faded53222/NSWord/README.md

 ``m6Anet.ipynb`` contains an implementation of [m6Anet](https://github.com/GoekeLab/m6anet/tree/master), with identical training data and tasks as in ``NSWord.ipynb``.

 In addition, we provide a basic Python and command-line version for model training and testing, located in the ``python_ver`` folder.
 Run the commands with '-help' for parameter details.

-As demonstrated above, the Nanopore sequencing data and m6A modification sites analyzed in the Hct116 cell line were sourced from [SG-NEx](https://github.com/GoekeLab/sg-nex-data).

 Example:
 ```bash